 Squash growing on tee-pees at the northern Netherlands at Hoogland Open-air Museum, which sets put to re-create 19th century life.
 Photo: Sandra Simpson

-Working in a Stockholm (Sweden) community garden (notwithstanding interruptions by nosy foreigners).
-The few beds in this square near the National History Museum are administered by the council and the ‘holders’ can grow what they like.
+Working in a Stockholm community garden (notwithstanding interruptions by nosy foreigners).
+The few beds in this square near the National History Museum were set up by the Swedish National Property Board in association with the Swedish Allotment Association.
+The ‘holders’ working here said they can grow what they like.
+The signboard says: ‘This project is a reminder of the country house that was located in this area from the 17th century until 1830 when the land was taken over by the military.’
 Photo: Sandra Simpson

 Also in Stockholm, in the Larkstaden district, a clematis carefully contained.
 Photo: Sandra Simpson